GM Guidance

 Attributes: d4 is weak, d6 is average, d8 is noteworthy, d10 is strong and d12 is legendary.
 Adjust attributes only for significant exceptions to the average.

-High STR in particular should be used sparingly, each step up is a significant increase in durability.
+High STR should be used sparingly as each step up is a significant increase in durability.
 Overuse of high STR, Grit, and Armor can cause combat to drag.

 Use flavor and style to make NPCs stand out, not everything needs unique attributes or abilities.